laulabbrandeis/TIDAL/docs/source/run.rst

     S2R+    SRR497719       100
     OSS_C   SRR1185816      150

-**The first column header should be Library_ID**.
+The first column header should be Library_ID, this used to skip the header line.
 The Library ID is used to name output files.
 The SRR Accession is used to download the file.

 2. Run TIDAL_from_sra.sh
 ::